Nightstop’s career is remarkable not just for its excellence, but also for its evolution, and Dancing Killer is no exception.

-It should therefore come as no surprise that Dancing Killer is no mere continuation of an established sound; like its forebears, it is a breakthrough recording that grasps the fundamental character of Nightstop’s music and propels it into ambitious new territory.
-For much of the running length, Nightstop has chosen to set aside the well-worn tools of the past and create fresh effects and musical elements that cannot properly be compared to anything that has come before.
+That said, it should come as no surprise that Dancing Killer is not simply a continuation of an established sound; like its forebears, it embraces the fundamental character of Nightstop’s music and propels it into new territory.
+For much of Dancing Killer‘s running length, Nightstop has chosen to set aside the well-worn tools of the past and create fresh effects and musical elements that cannot properly be compared to anything that has come before.
 That willingness to invest time and energy into new ideas pays off throughout the bulk of the recording, and the listener begins reaping the rewards immediately.

 The album opens with the rigid, downtempo beat of “Flesh,” on which a moody bassline dances with dreamy background notes before being intercepted by a pair of stunningly lucid melodies.
 Just when it seems the song has introduced its final layer, a luxurious saxophone solo breaks in to add a new dimension.
 The track gracefully weaves through multiple sections, generously introducing new ideas and releasing others, never afraid to sacrifice the length of a remarkable musical moment for the song’s greater good.
 It is a complex piece of music that reveals its range of emotions selectively, and it serves as an enticing invitation to explore the rest of the album.